Avtar Singh Jouhl: Malcolm X

-The US civil rights activist Malcolm X traveled to Smethwick on 12 February 1965 following an invitation by Jouhl.
+The US civil rights activist Malcolm X travelled to Smethwick on 12 February 1965 following an invitation by Jouhl.
 Malcolm X stated to the newspapers that he visited because he was "disturbed by reports that coloured people in Smethwick are being treated badly".

 Jouhl met Malcolm X in Marshall Street where he observed posters reading "Coloured people need not apply".
 Malcolm X reacted by stating that, "This is worse than in America.
 This is worse than Harlem.
 In New York I haven’t seen such things, but there we have other attacks and discrimination against Black people."

 Fearing for his safety during this midday walkabout, Jouhl expressed his worry that one of the white residents would harm Malcolm X and offered the services of the IWA to accompany him on the walk down the street.
 However, Malcolm X refused and stated he was confident and wanted to walk alone.
 He would keep his eyes open for any bricks being thrown his way.

-Following the walk's conclusion, Malcolm X said that he wanted to go to a pub so Jouhl, and his close comrade Jagmohan Joshi, accompanied him to the Blue Gates pub whereupon Jouhl and Malcom X went into the smoking room.
+Following the walk's conclusion, Malcolm X said that he wanted to go to a pub so Jouhl, and his close comrade Jagmohan Joshi, accompanied him to the Blue Gates pub whereupon Jouhl and Malcolm X went into the smoking room.

 Jouhl says: I ordered a drink and the barmaid already knew me and she said that, 'My [landlord] doesn't allow Black people to drink here.
 You can have a drink in the bar' ...
 Malcolm X said there was no point, and we walked into the bar where several IWA members were.
 He had a soft drink and chatted with different people about the colour bar.
 He was there for 15 minutes, and he said, 'Keep up the fight.
 The only way to defeat the colour bar and racism is to fight it back.'